ubunteroz/foreman/README.md

 Please head over to the [Wiki](https://bitbucket.org/lowmanio/foreman/wiki) to get installation and setup instructions.

+For more detailed user guides and Foreman usage, head over to the [blog][http://blog.foreman-forensics.org/].

 ### Who do I talk to? ###

 * sarah@lowmanio.co.uk